What is "Discernment" ?

 Jeremiah 1:7 (High School Men's Group)

 For men in High School considering the priesthood.
 Meetings take place monthly.
-Four location opportunities are in Brighton, East Lansing, Grand Blanc and Jackson to serve the Diocese.
+Four location opportunities are in Brighton, East Lansing, and Grand Blanc to serve the Diocese.
 The book "To Save a Thousand Souls" will be provided for each meeting.
 The meeting is free and ends with a pizza dinner.
 Click here for more information.

 The Foundation (College Age Men's Group)